fulivi/mame_tools/hp/hp_disk/README.md

 HP Disk
 =======

 "HP disk" is a GUI-based tool that emulates HPIB disk drives.
-It emulates a few models that use the "Amigo" protocol and it connects to MAME emulator through the IEEE-488 remotizer.
+It emulates a few models that use the "Amigo" and "SS/80" protocols and it connects to MAME emulator through the IEEE-488 remotizer.

 This is the current list of emulated drives.